How to Ace Market Sizing Questions in Your Consulting Interviews

 Don’t forget, we have lots of other resources you can use to prepare for your consulting interviews.
 People working on their market sizing skills find the following pages helpful:

-Thanks for turning to My Consulting Offer for advice on case study interview prep.
-My Consulting Offer has helped almost 85% of the people we’ve worked with get a job in management consulting.
+Thanks for turning to My Consulting Offer for advice on market sizing.
+My Consulting Offer has helped almost 89.6% of the people we’ve worked with get a job in management consulting.
 For example, here is how Brenda was able to get a BCG offer when she only had 1 week to prepare…

 We are sharing our powerful strategies to pass the case interview even if you have no business background, zero casing experience, or only have a week to prepare.